cncf/glossary/content/en/load-balancer.md

 Modern applications and websites generally serve hundreds of thousands of simultaneous end-user requests.
 To handle all those requests, applications are often [scaled horizontally](/horizontal-scaling/).
-Unfortunately, [horizontal scaling](/horizontal-scaling/) introduces a new level of complexity which is, how to distribute the incoming traffic to all horizontally scaled services.
+But horizontal scaling introduces a new challenge.
+How do you distribute incoming traffic to all services equally?
 This is where load balancers come in handy.

 ## How it helps